-HBO is hoping to keep fans guessing about the conclusion of Game of Thrones season 8 by filming multiple endings for the final story arc of the wildly successful show.
+HBO is hoping to keep fans guessing about the conclusion of Game of Thrones season 8, and one way to do that, as mentioned above, would be by filming multiple endings.

-Casey Bloys, HBO’s president of programming, revealed the news regarding the multiple endings to The Morning Call, and indicated that even the show’s cast members won’t know which ending will be the real one until the episode airs.
+Bloys, HBO’s president of programming, claimed that was the plan while speaking to The Morning Call in September 2017.
+He indicated that even the show’s cast members wouldn’t know which ending is the real one until the episode airs.

-Game of Thrones is far from the only show to make use of such a strategy.
+Game of Thrones not be the first show to make use of such a strategy.
 The popular prime-time soap opera Dallas famously filmed multiple versions of the conclusion to its “Who shot J.R.?” story arc in the 1980s, while more recent shows such as Breaking Bad and The Sopranos also filmed several different endings for their respective series-ending episodes.